uchicagotechteam/lesson-plans/files/Lesson3-TextFiles.md

 The second, abbreviated directory address is equally interesting.
 This path begins with a `~`, which is an alias for my home folder.
 The shell is not configured to launch from the root directory, since the root contains many mission-critical folders, which could destroy your OS if removed.
 As such, most of your work is going to be done in your working directory, which is generally located at `/home/yourcomputername`.

+The first address is the absolute address of the directory.
+This address explicitly describes the path to the directory of interest from the filesystem root.
+The second address is the relative address.
+This describes the path to the directory of interest from the current directory.

+Note that when describing the relative address, there are two important shortcuts.
+The first is `..`, which refers to the directory directly above the current directory, i.e. the current directory's 'parent directory'.
+We will see ways to use this when moving around the directory shortly.
+The second is `.`, which refers to the current directory.
+While seldom used when traversing the directory tree, this is more often used when running commands that you want to act upon the current directory.

 ### Listing Files
 Whenever you're in a directory, the first thing you usually want to do is figure out what is located in it.
 You do this by typing the command
 ```bash